 7. To offer extended warranties

-This post-click landing page was designed to get prospects to sign up for extended service protection for their vehicles by first receiving a free quote for the warranty.
-The page does a good job of conveying this with its headline, the orange call-out box, and the attention-grabbing CTA button that uses the persuasive word, “free.”
+This post-click landing page was aiming to get prospects to sign up for extended service protection for their vehicles.
+The page does a good job of conveying this with its headline.
+The orange call-out box, and the attention-grabbing CTA button that uses the persuasive word, “free.”

-The list of what’s included in the protection plan is also useful and helps encourage people to want to sign up for the warranty, or at least the free quote.
+The list of what’s included in the protection plan is also useful and helps encourage people to want to sign up for the warranty.

-Unfortunately, though, people may not get the opportunity to sign up for either one of these things here, because there are several easy exit points on this post-click landing page, including all of the security badges at the top and bottom of the page, as well as the links in the footer.
+Unfortunately, though, people may not get the opportunity to sign up for either one of these things on the page.
+Because there are several easy exit points on this post-click landing page, including all of the security badges at the top and bottom of the page, as well as the links in the footer.

 Also, the form is a bit long and intimidating.
-It might get better results if it were split up into a multi-step conversion process.
+It might get better results if it was a multi-step conversion process.
 The company may want to A/B test having the vehicle information on page one, and then the personal information on the next page.

 The spacing in the headline is off, too.
-All of the words are crammed together, making it look like it’s all one word.
+There isn’t a lot of white space between the words, making it look like it’s all one word.

 Moving to the bottom of the page, the copyright is outdated.
 Since that’s the case, is Free Auto Repairs still in business and able to fulfill its promise?